 - Power Glows: Rynasapiens emit an eerie glow and a high-pitched sound when using their powers.

-- So What Do We Do Now?: Kurau's human half deals with the fact that her Rynax is gone for good.
+- So What Do We Do Now?: In the end, Kurau's human half has to deal with being herself again now that her Rynax is gone for good.

 - Super Soldiers: GPO under Saitou plans to create controllable Rynax-infused soldiers.